srulre/qal-workshop-2023/docs/grover-cli.md

 1. Try sampling different oracles - vary the arithmetic expressions, variable sizes, and the number of variables.
-    - Note: currently, the variables are unsigned integers only.
 2. Try spotting the diffuser and isolating the block that belongs to the multi-controlled Z operation (currently, it's not marked explicitly, but it will be in the future).